google/google-java-format/README.md

 A [google-java-format IntelliJ plugin](https://plugins.jetbrains.com/plugin/8527) is available from the plugin repository.

+The plugin adds a `Reformat with google-java-format` action to the Code menu.
+The first time the action is used, the plugin substitutes the default CodeStyleManager with an implementation that uses `google-java-format` on Java files.
+Until IntelliJ is restarted, the `Reformat code` action will also `google-java-format`.

+There is an [open bug](https://devnet.jetbrains.com/thread/464297) against IntelliJ to add support for configuring external formatters.

 ### as a library

 The formatter can be used in software which generates java to output more